JonasWiklund/Hard-Ascents/README.md

 # Hard-Ascents
 List of all ascents 9a+ or harder.
+No routes 9a/a+ included.
+No traverses, except for hybrid routes, who are sometimes included for historical reasons.

 As a service, all routes 9a+ or harder are also listed.
 This subset is generated from the list of hard ascents.